Become a Program

 AmeriCorps State and National

-Competitive Rhode Island Grants
+Rhode Island Grants

-2026 AmeriCorps State and National Notice of Funding Opportunity (PDF)
+About AmeriCorps State and National Grant Funding

 Resources and Technical Assistance